sminutoli/kudo-wall/app/README.md

-#development
+# Development

-Run `yarn start` to run the kudo-wall.
+Run `yarn dev` to run the kudo-wall.
 You should have a MongoDB service running

 To debugg, with Chorme Dev Tools, start the server, open [chrome://inspect/#devices](chrome://inspect/#devices) *and click *Open dedicated DevTools for Node*